Bricobit/jActionEditor/README.md

+v 0.0.0 Exprimental

-I don't have time for the readme yet, sorry
+When I have time the installation requirements will be indicated, in the meantime https://jaction.org/jActionEditorDev/index.php